Spain Says Nissan Closing Barcelona Factory - UrduPoint

 "We regret this decision by Nissan to leave not just Spain but Europe... to concentrate its business in Asia, despite the enormous efforts by the government to keep the business going," she said.

-Spain is one of the world's worst-hit countries by the coronavirus fallout, a context that particularly stoked anger among workers at the Barcelona plant.
+Spain is one of the countries worst hit by the coronavirus fallout, a context that particularly stoked anger among workers at the Barcelona plant.

 - 'Shameful' - "It's shameful that a multinational company like this one would drop us in the middle of the COVID-19 pandemic," said 54-year old Jordi Carbonell who has been with Nissan for 32 years.